Richmond Public Market (1)

 We have moved our site to http://chowtimes.com

 If you buy cheap meat, you'll smell what you have saved when it boils. ~ Arabian Proverb Suanne and I had a break from the boys today.
 Not knowing where to go for lunch, we ended up in the Richmond Public Market.
 The Public Market is located along the Wesminster Highway and is another great place for authentic and cheap chinese food.
 The food court, located at the upper level, are always very busy.
-Because of the many food stalls in the public market, we are naming this blog the Richmond Public Market.
-Here is the first of the series: Zin Jiang Delicious Food

 The dish is very spicy and we felt it is also a thad too salty for our taste.
 The price is $7.25 for a large serving.